Do you have health insurance for Canada?

 Most health insurance plans have annual maximums for each coverage category and deductibles, which is the amount you pay before coverage takes effect.
 Many private health insurance providers also allow you to customize plans based on your needs.

-The cost of health insurance in Canada varies based on your age, province, and the level of coverage you choose.
+Health insurance costs in Canada vary based on your age, province, and the level of coverage you choose.
 The average cost of private health insurance ranges from $150to $500 per month for adults.
 A basic plan will cost significantly less than one that also includes dental, vision, and out-patient care.

 Some health insurance providers offer flexibility in structuring your plan.
 For instance, with Cigna Healthcare, you can adjust your deductible and add or remove coverage modules to bring the premium up or down.